omegataupodcast/episode-prep/open/ATCRadar.md

 * Bigger Picture
   - Do we still need primary?
 Or everything ADS-B?
+    - Inmarsat's global ADS-B coverage idea.
+Enough power?
+  - What is (wide area) MLAT?
   - What is the power range of those radars?
   - What impact does weather have on properties like range, accuracy, ...
+    - what about wind turbines?
+I hear about "windfarm mitigation" radars in the UK.
   - Redundancy in radar systems?